nicharr-nn/KeepYourselfHealthy_project/README.md

 # Keep Yourself Healthy Project

 ## Team Members
+Software and Knowledge Engineering, Faculty of Engineering

 Nicha Ruangrit 6510545411

 Phavida Rattanamongkolkul 6510545675

 ## Description
-Sitting for too long at the computer can lead to stress and physical strain, so we should go to exercise.
+Sitting for too long at the computer can lead to stress and physical strain, so we should go exercise.
-But before going out to exercise, there are many factors that affect the decision to exercise, such as the AQI (Air Quality Index) in your area and the temperature to beware Heat Stroke and danger from dust.
-Our project will help you decide whether to exercise inside or outside based on the AQI and temperature in your area.
+But before heading out, there are several factors to consider, such as the AQI (Air Quality Index) in your area and the temperature, to avoid heat stroke and danger from dust.
+Our project will help you decide whether to exercise indoors or outdoors based on the AQI and temperature in your area.

+## Features
+- Visualize the average AQI and temperature in this week for each day
+### API
+- Get the AQI and temperature in the area (minimum, maximum, average, average for each day)
+- Get the Heat Stroke Level (Low, Moderate, High)
+- Get the AQI Level (Good, Moderate, Unhealthy for Sensitive Groups, Unhealthy, Very Unhealthy, Hazardous)

+## Libraries and Tools
+- FastAPI
+- Python

 ## Primary Data
 - Temperature Sensor from KidBright